 Next, the mutation operator, flipping bits at random carries it out, with some small probability values.
 When mutation occurs on a bit string representation, a random bit is either flipped or flopped, i.e., its value is changed from zero to one or vice versa (Goldberg, 1989).
-After mutation, the kemels are considered a new population.
-This procedure is performed until the size of the new population is equal to the initial population.
-Then the old population is assigned the new population value and the same procedure is performed again to generate the next population.
-Finally, the kernels in the latest population are the enhanced border points.
-In the binary image, the spatial coordinates of the border points are mapped with the original mammogram image (Karssemeijer and Veldkamp, 1999).
-Figure 1 and 2 show the breast border detection using Genetic Algorithm and nipple identification using PSO.
+After mutation, the kernels are considered a new population.

-Fig. 1: B order detection using GA
+Fig. 1: Border detection using GA